 - Severe Acute Respiratory Syndrome (SARS-CoV) – which caused an outbreak in China and Hong Kong in 2002-03.
 SARS had a mortality rate of about 10%

 - Novel coronavirus (SARS-CoV-2) which causes the illness known as COVID-19.
-Current estimates put the mortality rate at around 1-2%
+Current estimates put the mortality rate at around 1-2% in unvaccinated individuals.

 - The virus itself is officially called SARS CoV-2

 - The illness it causes is known as COVID-19

 - The term COVID-19 is often used interchangeably for both purposes

 - The term “novel” refers to the fact that it is a new strain – not previously identified in humans.
 Novel viruses often carry a worse prognosis, because the immune system has very little defence against these viruses because it has never encountered similar viruses

 Novel coronavirus was first identified in the city of Wuhan in Hubei, China, around the end of 2019.
 It is believed to have originated in the live animal market in Wuhan – probably in bats (not as first suggested the pangolin).
 It was discovered after there were a cluster of unusual pneumonia cases within the city.